Formation of new species in nature. Formation of new species. Links and notes

 Driving factors of anthropogenesis

 There are social and biological factors of anthropogenesis.
-Anthropogenesis is the origin of man and his formation as a species in the process of the formation of society.
+Anthropogenesis is the origin of man and his formation as a species in the process of formation of society.
 A person has a number of specific

 An example of ecological speciation is the appearance of several species in the genus Buttercup, growing in places with different humidity (Fig. 169).